co-operating-systems/PhD/UseCases/VerifiableCredentials.md

     vs:term_status "stable" .
 ```

-If one takes the various definitions listed above one gets to see that the range of the relation is essentially a URI that identifies an agent, so a WebID or did, or similar URIs.
+If one puzzles together the various definitions listed above one gets to see that the range of the relation is essentially a URI that identifies an agent, so a WebID or did, or similar URIs.

 But we also need a way to go from the agent to the credential.
-The VC Data Model 1.1 also defines a [credentialSubject](https://www.w3.org/TR/vc-data-model/#credential-subject) field which the [json profile](https://www.w3.org/2018/credentials/v1) tells us refers to the [cred:credentialSubject](https://www.w3.org/2018/credentials/#credentialSubject) relation [defined in turtle](https://www.w3.org/2018/credentials/vocabulary.ttl) as
+The VC Data Model 1.1 also defines a [credentialSubject](https://www.w3.org/TR/vc-data-model/#credential-subject) field which the [JSON profile](https://www.w3.org/2018/credentials/v1) tells us refers to the [cred:credentialSubject](https://www.w3.org/2018/credentials/#credentialSubject) relation [defined in Turtle](https://www.w3.org/2018/credentials/vocabulary.ttl) as

 ```Turtle
 cred:credentialSubject a rdfs:Property, owl:ObjectProperty ;